 There may be risks involved in counseling as well as risks involved in not receiving counseling for an issue.
 Resolution of a problem may result in uncomfortable feelings and/or in significant life changes.
 Alternative treatments are also available.
 Please discuss these options with your counselor.

-If you miss two scheduled appointments, you will be eligible ONLY for urgent walk in services.
 If you need to cancel an appointment, please notify us at least the day before your appointment.
 After regular hours you may leave a message to cancel an appointment on our confidential voice mail.
 This allows the session to be offered to other students who are in need.